hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Something to correct
     * "Multivariate Regression": is the regression has multiple INDEPENDENT variables, NOT multiple dependent variable.
 * Statistics behind Boruta feature selection: https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/boruta_statistics.pdf
+  * It finds all relevant variables, and removes features proved by a statistical test to be less relevant than random probes.
+  * The importance of anattribute is obtained as the loss of accuracy of classification caused by randomly permutation of attribute values between objects.
-* How the laws of group theory provide a useful codification of the practical lessons of building efficient distributed and real-time aggregation systems (from 22:00, he started to talk about HyperLogLog and other approximation data structures): https://www.infoq.com/presentations/abstract-algebra-analytics
+* How the laws of group theory provide a practical lessons of building efficient distributed and real-time aggregation systems (from 22:00, he started to talk about HyperLog and other approximation data structures): https://www.infoq.com/presentations/abstract-algebra-analytics

 ### Confusing Concepts